OldCurmudgeon/ObscureSequence/README.md

 95 79 71 67 65 64 32 16 8 4 2 1 96 48 24 12 6 3 97 80 40 20 10 5 98 49 120 60 30 15 103 83 73 68 34 17 104 52 26 13 102 51 121 92 46 23 107 85 74 37 114 57 124 62 31
 ```

-Obviously the lengths of these sequences vary but wider sequences this should not be a significant issue.
+Obviously the lengths of these sequences vary but with wider sequences this should not be a significant issue.

+---
+#### Staggering (work in progress)

+This method reorders the output of the sequence using permutations.

 ---
 <a name="obscure"><sup>&dagger;</sup></a> Here I mean *obscure* as in *difficult to discern* rather than *weird*.